siglens/siglens-docs/docs/benchmarks/nyc-taxi-benchmark-runbook.md

 You should get the prompt `Enter password for default user:`.
 Either create a pasword or just press enter to have no password.

+### Configure the ClickHouse data folder
+This is an optional step to specify where ClickHouse should store its data.
+I did this during my testing so that both ClickHouse and SigLens would use the 3.5 TB storage space.

+Use `sudo vim /etc/clickhouse-server/config.xml` to change the line `<path>/var/lib/clickhouse/</path>` to `<path>/mnt/nvme1n1/clickhouse/</path>`

 ### Run ClickHouse
 ```bash
 sudo service clickhouse-server start